amyasnikov/validity/README.md

 * Truly vendor-agnostic.
 You can easily integrate any vendor config format using [TTP](https://github.com/dmulyalin/ttp) or a bunch of other [serialization options](https://validity.readthedocs.io/en/latest/entities/serializers/)
 * Writing compliance tests using Python expressions and [JQ](https://stedolan.github.io/jq/manual/)
 * Gathering configuration or state info directly from the devices via **SSH**, **Telnet**, **Netconf** or **REST API**.
-* Flexible selector system to apply the tests only to a specific subset of devices
 * Concept of **dynamic pairs**.
 With dynamic pair you can compare 2 different devices between each other (e.g. compare the configuration of 2 MC-LAG members).
 * **Test result explanation**.
 When some test fails, you can get the **explanation** of the calculation process step by step.
 It helps to identify the cause of the failure.
 * **ORM access** inside the test.
 You have full access to the **device** properties.
 For instance, you may leverage [Configuration Contexts](https://docs.netbox.dev/en/stable/features/context-data/) NetBox feature to store your desired configuration and compare it with the config collected from the device.